 Future tense: Joseph will lay his cards down.

 Perfect tense: Joseph has laid his cards down.

 If you lie somewhere, you are in a flat position, not standing or sitting.
 The other forms of lie in this meaning are lies, lying, lay, lain.

 The baby was lying on the table.

 If you lie, you say or write something that you know is not true.
 When lie is used in this meaning, its other forms are lies, lying, lied.

 He lied to me.

 Perfect tense: Carly has lain down,

 I hope now you can clearly see the difference between these two so similar verbs!
-Go on learning about the Use of English and about passing your First Certificate Exam with flying colors!
+Go on learning about when to use “especially” or specially”, the Use of English and about passing your First Certificate Exam with flying colors!